samjmck/samjmck.com/content/blog/investing-in-belgium-tax-efficient-investing/index.en.md

 ## Transaction tax (TOB)

 The taks op beursverrichtingen (TOB) is normally the only tax you will have to pay when investing in the stock market.
 You have to pay it when you purchase or sell certain types of securities.
 And if you are investing through a Belgian broker or bank, they will calculate, pay and declare the tax for you.
-Doing those things manually can be quite time-consuming, which is why it is generally recommended to use a broker that does it for you.
+Doing those things manually can be quite time-consuming, which is why it is generally recommended using a broker that does it for you.

 The detailed list of which TOB rates apply to what securities can be found on the website of the [tax authorities](https://eservices.minfin.fgov.be/myminfin-web/pages/fisconet/document/07143c83-8ef9-4d85-a5fd-7564b0393e1b "Transaction tax rates").
 Here's a summary of the most important rates:
 - 0,35% for shares